 Live Training Courses

 Our core curriculum classes are available both online and onsite.
 Our online courses meet for 90 minutes once a week for 8 weeks, in addition to four outside hours of practice coaching.
 Our onsite courses meet for 16 hours over a two day period at various sites across North America.
-Every live training course listed, as well as our mentor coaching, is ICF accredited as Approved Coaching Specific Training Hours (ACSTH) and can be used when applying for ICF certifications.
+Every live training course listed, as well as our mentor coaching, is ICF accredited as Approved Coaching Specific Training Hours (ACSTH) and can be used when applying for ICF credentials.

 CAM 501 – Foundations For Christian Coaching – Starting Monday, October 19 @ 3:30pm EDT/EST – Online (Scott Gress, 1.5 hrs, 8 sessions)